shanemcfadden/budget-api/README.md

 ## Run project locally

-NodeJS v14.0.0+ and a mysql server instance are required to run the project locally.
+NodeJS v14.0.0+ and a MySQL server instance are required to run the project locally.
 Yarn package manager is also recommended, but not required.
 If not using yarn, replace all instances of `yarn` commands with `npm` commands.

 ### Build

 1. Clone the budget-api repository and navigate to the home directory.
 2. Run `yarn install` to install dependencies.
-3. Ensure that your local mysql server is running.
+3. Ensure that your local MySQL server is running.
-4. Create a new database in your local mysql server called 'budget'.
+4. Create a new database in your local MySQL server called 'budget'.
 5. If you plan to use a user other than root to connect to the database, be sure to grant said user SELECT, INSERT, UPDATE, DELETE, CREATE, and DROP privileges for the new database.

    ```sh